golang/go/misc/gosentry/USE_LIBAFL.md

 If you see a panic like `called Option::unwrap() on a None value` in `crates/libafl/src/corpus/inmemory.rs` (often while inserting into the corpus), it's a LibAFL `InMemoryCorpus` internal bookkeeping issue. gosentry enables LibAFL's `corpus_btreemap` feature in `golibafl` to avoid the affected code path; rebuild `golibafl` and retry.

-If you see a panic like `The testcase is not associated with an id` (often while loading the initial corpus), it's a LibAFL `corpus_btreemap` issue where inserted testcases may not have their `corpus_id` set, and `CachedOnDiskCorpus` expects it when loading inputs back from disk.
-Rebuild `golibafl` (gosentry sets `corpus_id` on add) and retry.
+If you see a panic like `The testcase is not associated with an id`, rebuild `golibafl` with the current lockfile.
+The pinned LibAFL fork sets `corpus_id` for both normal and explicit-ID `corpus_btreemap` insertions, as required by `CachedOnDiskCorpus` when it loads inputs from disk.

 ## Maintainer notes